Belteshazzar89/sterlingcoleman/_pages/exploration/great-divide-route/journal/july-25.md

 I hiked on in light rain, finding the trail to be quite overgrown at times.
 This got me thinking about the difference between off-trail and on-trail hiking, given that I was still getting soaked by wet bushes.

-I continued on, meeting the first bumans in almost a week at Trot Camp.
+I continued on, meeting the first humans in almost a week at Trot Camp.
 We talked, thnen I continued on.
 I was only going 4 km/hr, possibly because my pack was still heavy with uneaten food, possibly because of the state of the trail.

 I finally made it to the Kinuseo Falls Campground and signed the epic logbook with previous GDR finishers.
 I met Randy, who brought me food, and Kevin, who very graciously took me home with him to rest.